liximomo/vscode-sftp/README.md

   // boolean - Upload on every save operation of VS code
   uploadOnSave: false,

+  // boolean - Download the file from the remote server whenever it is opened
+  downloadOnOpen: false,

   // string - Set to 'update' so 'sync command' will only affect thoes files exist in both local and server.
 Set to 'full', 'sync' will be same as 'download/upload' besides deleting file not exist in origin from target.
   syncMode: 'update',